 The Carl Friedrich von Weizsäcker Center is one of the three pillars of the Forum Scientiarum, besides the Leibniz-Kolleg and the Center for Interdisciplinary and Intercultural Studies (CIIS).

 The orientation of this foundational reflection is closely connected to Carl Friedrich von Weizsäcker's heritage.
-When Weizsäcker worked on the foundations of physics and philosophy in the 20th century, the world was under the impact of nuclear weapons and atomic energy.
-The responsibility of the scientist in the globalized world became a central issue for the first time in history.
-Weizsäcker, however, realized that engaging merely to daily politics is too short-sighted.
+When Weizsäcker worked on the foundations of physics and philosophy in the 20th century, the world was under the shadow of nuclear weapons and atomic energy.
+The responsibility of the scientist in a globalized world became a central issue for the first time in history.
+Weizsäcker, however, realized that engaging merely in daily politics would be too short-sighted.
 In fact, at the time, the change of the world was related to fundamental upheavals of the physical world view, whose physical and philosophical foundations had to be worked out.